banjito/Ereader/Marketing_Page.md

 ## Download

-DarkReader is available on the iOS App Store.
+TrueReader is available on the iOS App Store.

 [Download on the App Store](#) *(Link will be active after approval)*